 Other Favorite Banana Bread Recipes

 As for this recipe, I almost didn't try because I have too many banana bread recipes.
 In the end I did try it, and it's going on my list of number one, best-ever, ultimate, favorite banana bread recipes.

-If you’re wondering what the others are, the list includes Best Ever, Sour Cream and High Rising.Those are the current favorites, but I like this one a little better for several reasons.
-Plus it worked really well in my new 3 piece mini loaf pan set (hence the name Small Loaf Pan Banana Bread).
+If you're wondering what the others are, the list includes Best Ever, Sour Cream and High Rising.Those are the current favorites, but I like this one a little better for several reasons.
+Plus it worked really well in my new 3 piece mini loaf pan set.

 I'm glad I tried this one even though I'm embarrassed by how many different banana breads I have on this blog.
 Next time I make it I'll add nuts and post another photo.

-- 4 tablespoons unsalted butter, very much softened but not melted
+- 4 tablespoons unsalted butter very much soft but not melted

-- 2 large eggs, lightly beaten with a fork in a separate bowl
+- 2 large eggs, lightly beaten with a fork in separate bowl

 - Preheat oven to 350°.
 Grease 3 small (3x5 inch) loaf pans and line with strips of parchment if desired.

 - Whisk together flour, baking soda and salt; set aside.